 Announcing Organizational Change Is Never Easy

 My old boss used to say that “The only person that likes change is a wet baby!”
-Organizational change can often be perceived as a threat to the status quo and, therefore, can inspire concern, unease, and resistance.
+Organizational change can often be perceived as a threat to the status quo and, therefore, can inspire concern, unease, and resistance to change.
 But imagine if you need to roll out a change in your department that you know from the outset will be unpopular.
 How should you announce unpopular changes?

 For example, many clients are struggling with how, when, and if to have employees return to the office.
 One CEO told me that only 5% of their workforce was willing to come back into the office even though their work is highly collaborative.

 How Do You Sell a Change That People Aren’t Going To Like?